bcgov/workbc-ssot/migration/README.md

 psql -c 'DELETE FROM monthly_labour_market_updates WHERE year = YYYY AND month = MM;'
 ```
 ## Sources metadata
 The `load/sources.csv` file contains provenance metadata for all the migrated data sources, including a source label that can be displayed to end-users.
+It is meant to be manually edited.

 The level of granularity of the metadata is the "Data point", which represents a single field or a section of the dataset.
 If the data point value is `NULL`, then the provenance covers all data points, except for those that may be specifically mentioned in other records of this table.

+When you update the sources file, please make sure to update the following columns (when applicable):
+- **Source filename** to reflect the latest datasheet corresponding to the given dataset
+- **Date** of datasheet production (if known) or delivery

-You can refresh the sources metadata using the following line:
+You can then refresh the sources metadata table using the following line:
 ```
 pgloader -l workbc.lisp load/sources.load
 ```

-By examining this metadata, you can determine which source spreadsheets/tabs/ranges are needed to recreate the full dataset.
-The contents should correspond to the script `migrate.sh`.